amail/Guideline.js/README.md

 > Occurrs when the guide starts.

 * skip
-> Occurrs when the user activly skips the guide.
+> Occurrs when the user skips the guide.

 * restart
 > Occurrs when the guide is restarted.